-Apply an even layer onto a glass plate (see 2.3) in 3 mm thickness and smooth the surface with a straight trowel.
+Apply an even layer onto a glass plate (see 2.3, loading factor see 3.2.1) in 3 mm thickness and smooth the surface with a straight trowel.

 Fix the edges of the loaded surface using an emission free rim of sufficient height that is made of e.g. glass or stainless steel.
 Transfer the test specimen with the rim into the test chamber immediately after preparation.
+In the case of a test with a loading factor of 1.0 m2/m3, the test specimen is placed in the preconditioning chamber with the rim immediately after preparation.